charles-001/dolphie/README.md

 Note: Use `admin` user instead of `stats` user so you can use all features

+## Supported MariaDB versions
+- MariaDB 5.5/10.0/11.0+
+- RDS MariaDB

 ## Supported MySQL versions
 - MySQL/Percona Server 5.6/5.7/8.0+
-- RDS & Aurora + Azure
+- RDS MySQL & Aurora + Azure

 ## MySQL Grants required
 #### Least privilege